kt3k/remarker/examples/latex-mathjax/slides.md

 26 September 2019

-This is an example remark presentation that demonstrates the use of math and the corresponding remarker configuration.
+This is an example [Remark](https://github.com/gnab/remark) presentation that demonstrates the configuration of [Remarker](https://www.npmjs.com/package/remarker) for the use of LaTeX math via [MathJax](https://www.mathjax.org).

 ---